compchem-cybertraining/Tutorials_pyUNIxMD/README.md

 To try these hands-on tutorials, you need to install the pyUNIxMD package [J. Comput.
 Chem.
 2021, 42, 1755-1766] and set environment for DFTB+[J. Chem.
 Phys.
 2020, 152, 124101].

+Videos and slides for hands-on instruction can be found in (this link)[https://compchem-cybertraining.github.io/Cyber_Training_Workshop_2022/_episodes/09-pyunixmd].

 Installation of pyUNIxMD
 ------------------------
 You can install pyUNIxMD from its Github page.